 This is the state-of-the-art jigging techniques that has been spreading all around Japan and elevating the game of jigging to another dimension.
-The concept and technique have been presented by a man named Norihiro Sato.
+The concepts and techniques have been created by a man named Norihiro Sato.
 I learned jigging from watching his DVDs.
 He is my Sensei.

-If you know jigging as what it used to be (or see “What is wrong with the old-style hi-speed jigging?“), you think, “Jigging is tough!”
+If you know jigging as what it used to be (or see “What is different from hi-speed jigging?“), you think, “Jigging is tough!”
 Jigging used to be a hard muscle work-out.
-It’s still an exciting game and it does work in a lot of situations, but on the other hand, it’s a fact that a lot of people has come to jigging and never come back.
+It’s still an exciting game and it does work in a lot of situations, but on the other hand, it’s a fact that a lot of people have tried jigging and never come back.

 But jigging looks totally different in this video.
 It’s all in Japanese, so if you don’t understand, just take in as much visual information for now.
 It is my intension to share the principles and techniques throughout this website.